tomsWebConsulting/twcsl/Element/Member Area/Member Area Log In Dialog Change/README.md

 * **2024-09-12**

-  * rework code to use JavaScript Module Patterns for twc, twc.malidc, and twc.malidc.callbacks. makes the initialization code a bit more dense but removes the need for the user to dive into this code to set callbacks. they just need to add a callback per that codes instructions
+  * reworked code to use JavaScript Module Patterns for twc, twc.malidc, and twc.malidc.callbacks. makes the initialization code a bit more dense but removes the need for the user to dive into this code to set callbacks. they just need to add a callback per that codes instructions